 Before summer each year, Victorians are reminded of the need to develop their bushfire plans, prepare themselves and their properties, and remain vigilant throughout the fire danger period.
-The CFA is responsible for declaring the fire danger period, which generally runs in Surf Coast Shire between mid to late December and early April.
+The CFA is responsible for declaring the fire danger period, which generally runs in Surf Coast Shire between mid to late December and the beginning of May.